MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Web browser instance** – Contains a browser instance created through the **Launch new Internet Explorer** or other browser launching actions.
   > [!NOTE]
-  > To see all the available properties of the web browser instance, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#web-browser-instances).
+  > To see all the available properties of the web browser instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#web-browser-instances).
 - **Window instance** – Contains a window instance created through the **Get window** action.
   > [!NOTE]
   > If you want to see infromation about the available properties of the windows instances, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#window-instance).